-I received this book for free from Reedsy Discovery in exchange for an honest review.
+I received this book for free from Reedsy Discovery to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Atropos by John Japuntich

 Series: Atropos #1